LuighiV/nvim-config/README.md

 I have proven both two Youcompleteme and Deoplete for autocompleting commands however I had some trouble with Youcompleteme as it uses also Tab for autocompleting wich is used also for UtilSnips.
-On the other hand Deoplete is well addapted to Neovim.
+On the other hand Deoplete is well adapted to Neovim.

 ## Notes:
 For TeX there are some interesting references in which I was based: